Skin Allergies In Babies And Kids: Tips For Parents

 Is your child’s skin itchy and red at times?
-Does he suffer from rashes, patches or blisters?
-Well, it could be a case of skin allergy.
-Here is what you should know.
+Does he suffer from skin rashes, patches or blisters?
+Skin allergies in babies and kids are quite common.
+Here is what you should know about this.

-So, to find out more about skin allergies, ParentCircle reached out to Dr Rashmi Shetty, Dermatologist, Mumbai, who sheds some light on this topic.
+So, to find out more about skin allergies, rashes and other skin diseases in children, ParentCircle reached out to Dr Rashmi Shetty, Dermatologist, Mumbai, who sheds some light on this topic.
 Let’s hear what she has to say in this exclusive interview:

 Skin allergies, in children, can start at any point of time in their life.
 It is possible that a child may not have experienced a skin allergy for the first three years of his life, and then suddenly one day he can develop an allergy to something.
 For some children, it may start when they are a couple of months old.
 It differs from child to child.

-What are the common skin allergies that affect children?
+What are the common skin allergies that affect kids?

 Some of the common skin allergies that I come across include allergic reactions to a plant called parthenium and to food substances such as milk and dairy products, nuts and tomatoes.
 Peanut allergy is a common condition which triggers allergic skin reactions.
 Another common allergy is insect bite allergy – mosquitoes in particular.

 How to prevent skin rashes and allergies in children?

 If a child has a skin allergy and comes into contact with the substance she is allergic to, nothing can be done to prevent it.
 However, as parents, what you can do is avoid exposing your kids to those items.
 For instance, if your child is allergic to mosquito bites, ensure you use mosquito repellents or nets to protect your child.
 You can prevent bites but not the allergy.
 In the case of milk allergy, ensure your child does not drink milk or eat dairy products such as cheese, yogurt and butter.